DataONEorg/dataone-web/content/learning/training.md

       by request.
   - template: markdown
     style: warning
-    content: "Due to COVID-19 our training has moved from in-person to an immersive remote environment"
+    content: Due to COVID-19 our training has moved from in-person to an immersive remote environment
   button:
-    template: 'button'
+    template: button
     type: external website
     color: secondary
     text: Short course details